You are here

 Step 3: Create an Export Business Plan

 Creating an export business plan is important for defining your company’s present status, internal goals and commitment.
-You learn how to develop an export plan by assembling facts, identifying constraints and setting specific goals and objectives as milestones to success.
+You will learn how to develop an export plan by assembling facts, identifying constraints and setting specific goals and objectives as milestones to success.

 Step 4: Conduct Market Research